almostrealism/flowtree/README.md

 scenario and connect with the other peer to improve the response time of requests on the distributed file system.
 ### Best Machine for the Job ###
 Through FlowTree's gravity mechanism, jobs are drawn toward (ie, more likely to execute on) machines which are better suited to the job.
-This is accomplished by through flags that include things like "prefers GPU" or "needs > Xm ram:, etc.
+This is accomplished through flags that include things like "prefers GPU" or "needs > Xm ram", etc.
 ### Distributed Security ###
 FlowTree's security model is designed to be geniunly distributed.
 A FlowTree installation may connect with another only if firewall rules allow for it and since FlowTree allows for complex peer-to-peer networks the distributed file system